Q - What kind of care is offered at the hospice residence?

 Q - How much does it cost?

-A – There is no fee for residential hospice service.
+A – There is no fee for the care provided in the hospice residence.
 A portion of our operating costs are covered by provincial funding, and the rest is covered through donations, fundraising, and grants.
 We gratefully accept in-memoriam donations, bequests, endowments and stock transfers.

-In rare circumstances, if an individual improves after being admitted, they would need to be discharged after 6 – 8 weeks.
+In rare circumstances, if an individual improves after being admitted, they would need to be discharged after a certain period of time (usually 8-10 weeks).
 If this requires a long wait (for example, if waiting for a Long-Term Care bed), a fee may apply because our funding is specifically for end-of-life care.

 Q - Is there a limit on how long you can stay?

 Q - What are the visiting hours?

-Q - Do we supply our own food?
+Q - Do I have to supply my own food?